 Title IX of the Education Amendments of 1972 (Title IX) is a federal law that prohibits discrimination on the basis of sex in any federally funded education program or activity.
 Providing an environment free from sexual discrimination is of the highest priority for Northeastern.

-Sexual misconduct, sexual harassment, stalking, dating violence, and domestic violence are not tolerated at Northeastern.
+Sexual assault, stalking, dating violence, domestic violence, quid pro quo harassment, and hostile environment harassment are all considered forms of sexual harassment, and are prohibited at NEIU.
 Preventing and remedying these forms of misconduct is a campus wide responsibility, led by the University’s Title IX Office.
-The Title IX Office oversees the implementation and enforcement of the appropriate policy requirements in the University’s Sexual Misconduct policy.
+The Title IX Office oversees the implementation and enforcement of the appropriate policy requirements in the University’s Sexual Harassment policy.
 This policy provides extensive guidance on Title IX reporting, investigation procedures and institutional requirements.
-In addition, Northeastern is deeply committed to eliminating sexual discrimination through training and educational programs.
+In addition, Northeastern is deeply committed to eliminating sexual harassment through training and educational programs.

 Title IX Coordinator

 Northeastern’s Title IX Coordinator is responsible for managing the University’s compliance with Title IX.
-If you have a complaint involving sex discrimination, sexual misconduct, sexual harassment, stalking, dating violence or domestic violence, or if you have questions about Northeastern’s policies, please contact:
+If you have a concern involving sexual harassment or gender-based discrimination of any kind, please contact:

 Natalie Brouwer Potts